susamerz/CDWAssignment/implementation_part2.rst

 When computing the grand average RSA value for a voxel, treat any subject for which the voxel is not part of their ROI as having an RSA value of zero for this voxel.

-Office hour, in case you have any questions, or are stuck, Wednesday and Thursday at 14:00
+Office hour, in case you have any questions, or are stuck, Wednesday and Thursday at 14:00 in the Workshops Zoom